---->

 experiment did weaken the then current modified-Descartes' Lorentz

-ether theory - but not maybe Descarte's own ether theory claiming
+ether theory - but not maybe the Descartes ether vortex theory claiming

 the ether pushed the Earth along and so they would have the same